Romania Revealed

 Overnight in Sibiu, Hotel Art**** (located in the Old Town)

-Today, you’ll proceed toward Maramures, where the landscape, local traditions, craftsmanship, and culture have remained nearly unchanged since the Middle Ages.
-On the way, stop in the small town of Turda to visit the incredible salt mines.
+Next stop is the small town of Turda to visit the incredible salt mines.
 Salina Turda, one of the oldest mines in the area, features soaring, cavernous chambers filled with fabulous acoustics, underground lakes, and giant, illuminated machinery.

 Your next stop is the city of Cluj Napoca, one of Transylvania’s major urban centers.
 It boasts one of the best universities in Romania and a youthful, vibrant street atmosphere.
 Join your guide for a stroll in the central area of Cluj.